Romathonat/VulgaireDev/README.md

 ## Dev
 The simplest way is to launch it like in production, just changing in settings debug to True.
-It may not be the best way to do it but I do not have time to make a complete profesionnal dev/prod workflow.
+It is probably not the best way to do it (do not have enough time to do better right now).